gera2ld/gatsby-remark-emoji/README.md

 This is a plugin for gatsby-plugin-remark to replace `:emoji:` short names with UTF-8 emoji icons.

 It utilizes [emoji-js](https://github.com/iamcal/js-emoji) under the hood.
+See <https://projects.iamcal.com/emoji-data/table.htm> for a catalog of emojis.

 ## Installation